-(1) [International Applications Governed Exclusively by the Agreement] An international application governed exclusively by the Agreement shall be subject to the payment of the basic fee, the complementary fee and, where applicable, the supplementary fee , specified in item 1 of the Schedule of Fees.
-Those fees shall be paid in two instalments of ten years each.
+(1) [International Applications Governed Exclusively by the Agreement] An international application governed exclusively by the Agreement shall be subject to the payment of the basic fee, the complementary fee and, where applicable, the supplementary fee and/or the fee per limitation, specified in item 1 of the Schedule of Fees.
+Those fees shall be paid in two instalments of ten years each, but for the fee per limitation, that shall be paid in the first instalment only.
 For the payment of the second instalment, Rule 30 shall apply.

-(2) [International Applications Governed Exclusively by the Protocol] An international application governed exclusively by the Protocol shall be subject to the payment of the basic fee, the complementary fee and/or the individual fee and, where applicable, the supplementary fee, specified or referred to in item 2 of the Schedule of Fees.
+(2) [International Applications Governed Exclusively by the Protocol] An international application governed exclusively by the Protocol shall be subject to the payment of the basic fee, the complementary fee and/or the individual fee and, where applicable, the supplementary fee and/or the fee per limitation, specified or referred to in item 2 of the Schedule of Fees.
 Those fees shall be paid for ten years.

-(3) [International Applications Governed by Both the Agreement and the Protocol] An international application governed by both the Agreement and the Protocol shall be subject to the payment of the basic fee, the complementary fee and, where applicable, the individual fee and the supplementary fee, specified or referred to in item 3 of the Schedule of Fees.
+(3) [International Applications Governed by Both the Agreement and the Protocol] An international application governed by both the Agreement and the Protocol shall be subject to the payment of the basic fee, the complementary fee and, where applicable, the individual fee and the supplementary fee and/or the fee per limitation, specified or referred to in item 3 of the Schedule of Fees.
 As far as the Contracting Parties designated under the Agreement are concerned, paragraph (1) shall apply.
 As far as the Contracting Parties designated under the Protocol are concerned, paragraph (2) shall apply.

 […]